22 Super Fun Games to Play on Easter

 Pin the Tail on the Easter Bunny

 This party classic is perfect for any Easter gathering.
-Hang a bunny on the wall.
-Take turns being blindfolded and trying to put the bunny tail on the Easter bunny’s rump.
-You can buy a Pin the Tail on the Easter Bunny set, or, if you're feeling creative, you could draw one of your own!
+To play, hang a paper bunny on the wall.
+Players take turns being blindfolded and trying to pin the bunny tail on the Easter Bunny’s rump.
+You can buy a Pin the Tail on the Easter Bunny set, or, if you're feeling creative, you can draw one of your own!

 Here’s a great way to get everyone moving and grooving outside.
 Use a picture of a bunny and a piece of cardboard to make a chalk bunny template.
 Use sidewalk chalk and your template to draw a few bunnies all around your driveway or another safe concrete area.
 Start by having everyone hop from bunny to bunny.
 Then have everyone dance from bunny to bunny.
 Then have everyone skip from bunny to bunny.
 Take suggestions from the kids for more movement ideas—and don’t forget to put on some fun tunes to make this game even more exciting.